Bexar Juvenile Board Plan

 Prompt Appointment of Counsel

-Unless the court finds that the appointment of counsel is not feasible due to exigent circumstances, the court shall appoint counsel within a reasonable time before the first detention hearing is held to represent the child at that hearing.
+Unless the court find that the appointment of counsel is not feasible due to exigent circumstances, the court shall appoint counsel within a reasonable time before the first detention hearing is held to represent the child at that hearing.
 If the child was not represented by an attorney at the detention hearing and a determination was made to detain the child, the child shall immediately be entitled to representation by an attorney

 In cases in which the child is released from custody after the initial intake investigation, upon service of a petition, the person responsible for the child's support will be informed of the child's right to counsel, and to be represented by court-appointed counsel if the person responsible for the child's support will be financially unable to employ an attorney to represent the child.
 If the person responsible for the child's support wishes to be interviewed to determine if they qualify for court-appointed counsel for their child, he/she/they will then be referred to the Juvenile Courts' pre-trial services personnel to complete the financial information interview, so that counsel can be appointed on or before the 5th working day after the petition is served.